FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 The round ends either when all players run out of cards in their hands, or if a player forms a dekiyaku that stops the round.

-If all players run out of cards in their hands, players then check all the dekiyaku they formed during the round and makes a total of all the dekiyaku values to obtain their score.
+If all players run out of cards in their hands, players then check all the dekiyaku they formed during the round and makes a **total of all the dekiyaku values** to obtain their **score**.

+> Note that card points are irrelevant in this game; Since some dekiyaku consist of only one or two cards, rounds where there are no dekiyaku formed are extremely rare.
+{.is-warning}

-The player with the highest Dekiyaku score wins the round, and the loser(s) must pay chips to the winner equal to the difference of their score to that of the winner.
+The player with the **highest Dekiyaku score wins** the round, and the loser(s) must **pay chips** to the winner **equal to the difference of their score to that of the winner**.

 Example:
 - Player A has a yaku score of 7 chips.